Last update: 2nd of May 2020

 V. Image Rights

 - I, as the artist, retain all copyrights to created artwork.
 I reserve right to repost, use and sell created art in digital or physical forms.
-Use of the portrait by me as the artist includes but is not limited to: posting in my website and portfolio accounts, posting to my social media accounts, use in advertisements, and use on business cards.
+Use of the portrait by me as the artist includes but is not limited to: posting in my website and portfolio accounts, posting to my social media accounts, use in advertisements, use on business cards, and selling as prints and merchandise.

-- Clients may repost watermarked art on their social media accounts, as long as credit to me as the artist is included, and no profit is being made.
+- Clients may repost low resolution watermarked art on their social media accounts, as long as credit to me as the artist is included, and no profit is being made.

 - Clients do not have the right to sell reproductions of the artwork in digital or physical form, online or offline.
 The artist retains full copyright of the work.

 - The exception is work for hire, including but not limited to: label designs, logo designs, book covers, and other commercial designs.
 The prices and terms for these types of commissions can be discussed through email exchange, and typically involve a separate contract.

 - I respect client privacy.
 Client information will not be shared anywhere online or offline.
 Client information includes but is not limited to: name, address, phone number, e-mail address, and social media accounts.

 - When including the portrait in my portfolio, only the pet’s name will be used.
 The client will not be “tagged” on social media posts, unless requested.